 Thornton PIC New Electrical and Mechanical Engineer’s Rule.
 10” celluloid faced mahogany slide rule dated 1931 in a green cloth covered, card box.
 Scales are cm\LL2,LL3,A{B,C1,C}D,K\in//{S,L,T} and dynamo/motor, volt in the well.
 This model was first catalogued in 1930.
 It is complete with a June 1930 edition instruction booklet with a pasted in note and appendix covering the new scale arrangement including the two Log Log scales dated June 1931.
 The back is plain white celluloid faced.

 Thornton PIC No 131 engineer’s slide rule, made of mahogany, faced with plastic.
 It is of closed frame construction.
-The scales are: LL2,LL3,A{B,C1,SD,TD,C}D,K//dynamo, volt (in well).
+The scales are: LL2,LL3,A{B,C1,ISd,ITd,Td,Sd,C}D,K//dynamo, volt (in well).
 There are inch and centimetre rules on the top and bottom edges.
 This rule has both the single line cursor and the optional three line cursor.
 There are tables on the back.
 Date code '49'.

 Thornton Rule Slide RA 10” VF1766.
 Mahogany and celluloid closed frame slide rule with two metal framed cursors and trig formulae on the reverse.
 Scales are: in\A{B,C}D\cm//{S,ST,T}.
 It was normal for British artillery slide rules to have two cursors.
 It has a green cloth covered card case of the usual Thornton type for this period..
 Date code ‘50’.

-Thornton PIC No 111 closed frame slide rule made of plastic faced mahogany with a metal and glass cursor.
-The scales are: L,A{B,C1,Sd,Td,C}D,K. There are inch and centimetre rules on the top and bottom edges.
-It has a green cloth covered card case.
-There are tables on the back.
-Date code ‘C46’.
+Thornton PIC F4458/PC8 closed frame 10” slide rule made of plastic faced mahogany with a metal & glass PC8 cursor.
+The scales are the Rietz ones: cm\K,A{B,C1,C}D,L\in//{S,ST,T}.
+It has a red cloth covered card case.

 Thornton PIC 144 AC Electrical ten inch mahogany & celluloid slide rule with magnifier fitted cursor.
 It has a leather case.
 Scales are: in\sin,cos,A{B,C1,Z,centigrade,fahrenheit,C}D,T\angle,L//{LL1,LL2,LL3,L).
 Date code 9/55.